Thinking about becoming a childminder? It can be challenging to try and piece everything together yourself.

 Is becoming a childminder right for me?

 There's no getting around it.
 You need to love children to be a great childminder.
+You also need to be driven to run your own childcare business.

 You’ll need bags of patience to deal with the ups and downs of working with children.
 You'll need good organisation and admin skills as part of the job involves keeping detailed paperwork (though if you join a Childminder Agency such as tiney, you’ll get help with this).